 Note: The mapping between the UTRAN and E-UTRAN QoS parameters are defined in TS 23.203 [47].

-8.52.3 Bearer parameters for UTRAN Packet Service with extended parameters / HSDPA / E-UTRAN
+8.52.3 Bearer parameters for UTRAN Packet Service with extended parameters / HSDPA / E-UTRAN / NG-RAN

-Contents: parameters describing the Quality of Service (QoS) and the type of PDP.
+Contents: parameters describing the Quality of Service (QoS) and the type of PDP or type of PDU session.
 This is an element of the PDP context.

 In this case X=17.